SALTCOFFEEEE/SALTCOFFEEEE.github.io/index.md

 ## RESEARCH

 Previously, my research focused on applying machine learning algorithms to optical communication, aiming to design robust and interpretable equalizers.
 During my master's program, I explored the design of deep learning-based end-to-end joint training modulation schemes, as well as multimodal sensor fusion in autonomous driving.
-Currently, my attention is more centered on explainable and trustworthy AI now.
+Currently, my attention is more centered on explainable and trustworthy AI.

 My research interests span across machine learning, deep learning, and optimization.
 I am particularly fascinated by the explainable AI in fields such as medical diagnostics and autonomous driving, where reliability and clarity of decision-making processes are crucial.